And compared it to an Oreo.

-Once, the hubs and I were on the Chicago Skyway and the gate came down on us as we were going through and we broke it Dukes of Hazzard style.
+Once, Mike and I were on the Chicago Skyway and the gate came down on us as we were going through and we broke it Dukes of Hazzard style.

 Still waiting on that bill from the state of Illinois.

-I called the hubs on speaker and told him basically what had happened etc….kind of fuzzy.
+I called Mike on speaker phone and told him basically what had happened, my exact words are kind of fuzzy.